CumulusNetworks/docs/content/cumulus-linux-54/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

    ```

 {{%notice note%}}
-If you specify both the `--password` and `--hashed-password` options, the `--hashed-password` option takes precedence and the switch ignores he `--password` option.
+If you specify both the `--password` and `--hashed-password` options, the `--hashed-password` option takes precedence and the switch ignores the `--password` option.
 {{%/notice%}}

 ### Provide Initial Network Configuration